Nimus7035/TanachProject/SamplePrograms/04TransliteratingTheBHS/00ReadMe.txt

 Now that you have Libre Office installed, use Windows Explorer to navigate to the folder where this ReadMe is stored.
-In that folder, right-click and create a new file named "Genesis" of type "Open Document Text".
-Now double-click on Genesis.odt to open it with Open Office Writer.
+In that folder, right-click and create a new file named "01_Gen" of type "Open Document Text".
+Now double-click on 01_Gen.odt to open it with Open Office Writer.

 Paste your valuable text into this new file.
-If the clipboard got wiped out during the Libre Office install, just re-copy the first ten chapters of Genesis, and then paste it into Genesis.odt.
+If the clipboard got wiped out during the Libre Office install, just re-copy the first ten chapters of Genesis, and then paste it into 01_Gen.odt.
 Wait a few seconds for the paste to get done.
 The text may "jump" as many as three times before the process is complete.